 - Dried Apricots: a chewy, flavorful addition to these delicious cookies.
 You could use other dried fruit if you want to switch things up – dried cranberries or raisins would also work well.

 - Coconut Flakes: a yummy pairing with apricot.
 I like the texture of coconut flakes, but you can use unsweetened shredded coconut as well.

-How to Make Coconut Apricot Cookies
+How to Make Dried Apricot Cookies

 STEP 1: Preheat your oven to 350 degrees Fahrenheit and line a baking sheet with a Silpat mat.
 (You can also bake the cookies directly on the pan if you don’t have a mat.)